xenoscopic/xeno/README.md

 This command will not start another daemon if one is already running, so it is advised that you simply put this into your login shell initialization script.

-Finally, if you want in-session launch capabilities, you need to do:
+Finally, if you want in-SSH launch capabilities, you will need to install the xeno script in your path on the remote end, and on the local end you need to do:

     alias ssh="xeno ssh"